Regularity and Stability Properties of Selective SSMs with Discontinuous Gating: Related Work

 \subsection{Stability of Time-Varying and Switched Systems}

-The input-selectivity of modern SSMs creates dynamics that behave like switched systems, where the "switching signal" is the input data itself.
+The input-selectivity of modern SSMs creates dynamics that behave like switched systems, where the ``switching signal'' is the input data itself.
 This necessitates tools for analyzing systems with discontinuous parameter changes \citep{liberzon2003switching}, such as methods involving common or multiple Lyapunov functions \citep{branicky1998multiple}.
-The formalisms of Filippov \citep{filippov1988existence} and Carathéodory \citep{coddington1956theory} provide the theoretical bedrock for guaranteeing that solutions to our system exist under the mild $L^p_{\text{loc}}$ regularity we assume.
+The formalisms of \citet{filippov1988existence} and \citet{coddington1956theory} provide the theoretical bedrock for guaranteeing that solutions to our system exist under the mild $L^p_{\loc}$ regularity we assume, which is, in particular, satisfied by piecewise-constant gating.
 Our work builds directly on this foundation.
-We move beyond proving solution existence to analyze how a single, coherent energy structure, an $\text{AUC}_{\text{loc}}$ quadratic storage function, can persist across these input-driven switches and what structural constraints this persistence imposes on the model's architecture.
+We move beyond proving solution existence to ask how a single, coherent energy structure, an $\AUC_{\loc}$ quadratic storage function, can persist across these data-driven switches, and what structural constraints this persistence imposes on the gating mechanism of a selective SSM.